 At the crossroads of Eastern Tradition and Western science, my goal is to create a safe, sustainable, well-rounded practice for each of my students, focused on whatever goals they have.

 My passion is helping others learn how to use their bodies most effectively in order to see benefits in their their physical, mental, and spiritual well-being in their everyday lives as well.
-I believe that yoga is as unique to each person as their fingerprint.
+I believe that the best movement program for each person is as unique as their fingerprint.
 I also believe that yoga can help achieve a variety of fitness goals and is a great modality of cross-training for athletes.

 Wherever you are in your movment journey, whether you're just getting started, returning after a break, or looking to refocus your practice, it is my aim to meet you where you are and help you move in the direction you want to go.
 This can mean anything from wanting to build a healthier lifestyle for yourself and get in better shape, to regaining your mobility after an injury, to learning more about breathwork and yogic philosophy.